 Occupational Therapy (OT) services include:

-OT evaluation, Visual/perceptual training, Self care/Activities of Daily Living training, Home Safety Assessments, Use of adaptive equipment, Splinting, ROM/exercise programs, Cognitive retraining, Neuromuscular retraining, and Developing Home Exercise Programs for patient and family education, all geared to restore, reinforce and enhance the patient’s ability to perform their activities of daily living.
+OT evaluation, Visual/perceptual training, Self care/Activities of Daily Living training, Home Safety Assessments, Use of adaptive equipment, Splinting, ROM/exercise programs, Cognitive retraining, Neuromuscular retraining, rehab after joint replacement surgeries, developing home exercise programs for patient and family education, all geared to restore, reinforce and enhance the patient’s ability to perform their activities of daily living.

 The Occupational Therapy department is equipped with a car simulator for transfers and training, full kitchen for home safety assessment, full bathroom for tub transfer education, full capability for splinting, and resource material for home modifications.

 The evaluation and treatment of neurological, cognitive and communication disorders, voice disorders and swallowing disorders in the adult and geriatric populations.
 Speech and swallowing rehabilitation services are often utilized for patients who have suffered strokes or traumatic brain injuries.

 Our speech pathologists will evaluate the specific needs of each patient, and then select a treatment path that will best benefit the patient.